Johns Hopkins University Board of Trustees records

 Conditions Governing Use note

-83.35 Cubic Feet (23 record center cartons, 142 letter size document boxes, 2 letter half-size document boxes, 1 legal half-size document box, 1 Book)
+83.36 Cubic Feet (23 record center cartons, 142 letter size document boxes, 2 letter half-size document boxes, 1 legal half-size document box, 1 book, 1 over-sized folder)

 Dr. Fonerden died before the Board's first meeting in June 1870, and Dr. James C. Thomas took his place.
 This original Board, composed of seven businessmen, four lawyers, and one physician, was thus responsible for creating a university, beginning with the search for a president.
 In 1874 the Board of Trustees published a pamphlet containing the university's Certificate of Incorporation, Extracts of Mr. Hopkins's Will, and the By Laws to be followed by the Trustees.
 These original By Laws were rather brief, listing the duties of each officer of the Board, the responsibilities of the three committees set up, and the order of business at stated meetings.
 No mention was made of how to select Trustees to replace the original members, or of the duties of the President of the University.
 The officers of the Board consisted of a President (distinct from the President of the University), a Secretary, and a Treasurer.
 The President was responsible for presiding at meetings, calling special meetings, bringing matters to the attention of the Board, and overseeing in general the affairs of the university.
 The Secretary was to keep the minutes, conduct the correspondence, and give notice of meetings and of appointments.
 The Treasurer's duties were to collect, keep, and disburse all funds of the university, reporting his actions to the Board regularly.
 The original By Laws authorized three standing committees of the Board: an Executive Committee of five members, a Finance Committee of two members, and a Building Committee of four members.
 The Executive Committee was given responsibility for all matters of general interest to the institution not otherwise appropriated to the Finance and Building Committees.
 The first revision of the By Laws was made in 1901, when the number of Trustees on the Finance Committee was increased from two to four.
 First mention was also made of the election procedure for filling vacancies on the Board.
 Minor revisions of the By Laws were also made in 1902 and 1911.